 Range of a Projectile - 2

-The text makes several claims regarding the range of a projectile
+The text makes some claims regarding the range of a projectile

 launched at an angle, namely: